OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Jailbreaking iOS devices is becoming more and more complicated as Apple keeps hardening the system and patching the corresponding vulnerabilities that jailbreaks are based on.
 Additionally, it has become a very time sensitive procedure as they stop signing these vulnerable versions within relative short time intervals (unless they are hardware-based vulnerabilities).
 This means that, contrary to Android, that you can't downgrade to a specific iOS version once Apple is not signing the firmware anymore.

-If you have a jailbroken device that you use for security testing, keep it as it is, unless you are 100% sure that you can perform another jailbreak to it.
+If you have a jailbroken device that you use for security testing, keep it as it is, unless you are 100% sure that you can re-jailbreak after upgrading to the latest iOS.
 Additionally you should consider getting a spare device, which is updated with every major iOS release and wait for public jailbreak to be released.
 Once a public jailbreak is released, Apple is usually quick to release a patch, hence you have only a couple of days to upgrade to the affected iOS version and apply the jailbreak.

 The iOS upgrade process is based on a challenge-response process.
 The device will perform the OS installation only if the response to the challenge is signed by Apple.
 This is what researchers call 'signing window' and explains the fact that you can't simply store the OTA firmware package downloaded via iTunes and load it to the device at any time.
 During minor iOS upgrades, it is possible that two versions are signed at the same time by Apple.
 This is the only case when you can downgrade the iOS version.
 You can check the current signing window and download OTA firmware from the [IPSW Downloads website](https://ipsw.me "IPSW Downloads").